Portlethen Moss: Evolution of Portlethen Moss

-Many coastal mosses were initiated by the process of glaciation, which sheared rock formations to a generally level terrain, while also gouging moderate sized craters that would pond.
+Many coastal mosses were initiated by the process of glaciation, which sheared rock formations to a generally level terrain, while also gouging moderate-sized craters that would pond.
 This description fits the fundamental situation of Portlethen Moss, where sphagnum would have flourished over millennia of evaporation, further intensifying the soil acidity, fueled by organic matter decaying, with little drainage outlet.
 A layer of sphagnum moss would have developed at the benthic level of the bog, and additional sphagnum layers floated in mats atop the bog.

-At an intermediate level of evolution, thick peat layers formed from decay and carbonisation of the rotting sphagnum.
+At an intermediate level of evolution, thick peat layers formed from the decay and carbonisation of the rotting sphagnum.
 Generations of Carex and Juncus flourished, leading to further decay of these materials and eventual heightening of the organic mass.
-Finally, secondary vegetation took root in the spongy sphagnum mats adding greater biomass to the bog.
-In some cases the heavy saturated organic layers could actually rupture, spilling large volumes of mud and organic debris to surrounding fields, thus enabling a bed for further spatial expansion of the entire bog.
-Ultimately the colour of the moss waters became blood red, from the successive organic decay and stagnation.
-Only in times associated with cattle grazing and significant human presence (probably the late Iron Age), would this process reverse and the bog reduce in size.
+Finally, secondary vegetation took root in the spongy sphagnum mats, adding greater biomass to the bog.
+In some cases, the heavily saturated organic layers could rupture, spilling large volumes of mud and organic debris into surrounding fields, thus enabling a bed for further spatial expansion of the entire bog.
+Ultimately, the colour of the moss waters became blood red from the successive organic decay and stagnation.
+Only in times associated with cattle grazing and significant human presence (probably the late Iron Age) would this process reverse and the bog reduce in size.

 Vegetation

 A wide variety of sphagnum, sedges, rushes and other characteristic bog species inhabit Portlethen Moss.
-Sometimes insectivorous plants reside in mosses, since the soils are generally nutrient poor.
-The heath also serves as a food source for area roe deer, while Corydalis claviculata is an attractive host for numerous butterfly larvae.
+Sometimes, insectivorous plants reside in mosses, since the soils are generally nutrient-poor.
+The heath also serves as a food source for the area roe deer, while Corydalis claviculata is an attractive host for numerous butterfly larvae.
 Representative plant species found in this nature reserve include:

 Relation to other mosses

 There are numerous mosses or bog habitats in Scotland, many of them situated also in Aberdeenshire, including the Cookney Moss, Leuchar Moss and Red Moss of Netherley nearby.
-There are also many other shires within Scotland that contain mosses such as Fife, Angus, Morayshire and Lanarkshire.
+Many other shires within Scotland that contain mosses such as Fife, Angus, Morayshire and Lanarkshire.
 Some of these are lowland bogs and others, like Portlethen Moss, are raised bogs.
-There are other similar acidic peat bogs in the northern part of North America, Russia and northern Europe, but in those locations they are usually called "bogs".
+There are other similar acidic peat bogs in the northern part of North America, Russia and northern Europe, but in those locations, they are usually called "bogs".